-We were founded by Dr. David M. Epstein, Dr. Elizabeth Buck in 2014 and, beginning in 2017, together with Versant Ventures began building the MAP platform and chemistry discovery engine.
-As of August 15, 2019, we have raised more than \$109 million in funding from leading investors including Versant Ventures, New Enterprise Associates, RA Capital Management, NexTech Invest, The Invus Group and Perceptive Advisors.
+We were founded by Dr. David M. Epstein and Dr. Elizabeth Buck in 2014 and, beginning in 2017, together with Versant Ventures began building the MAP platform and chemistry discovery engine.
+As of October 30, 2019, we have raised more than \$109 million in funding from leading investors including Versant Ventures, New Enterprise Associates, RA Capital Management, NexTech Invest, The Invus Group and Perceptive Advisors.

 We have assembled a team with significant expertise in drug discovery and development with particular strengths in the discovery of small molecule protein kinase inhibitors.
 David M. Epstein, Ph.D., our President and Chief Executive Officer, was previously Chief Scientific Officer at OSI Pharmaceuticals, Inc. and founder of Archemix, where he led the advancement of multiple product candidates into the clinic in multiple therapeutic areas.
+Thomas Leggett, our Chief Financial Officer, was previously Senior Vice President of Finance and Chief Financial Officer at Axcella Health, Inc. Christopher D. Roberts, our Chief Scientific Officer, was previously Entrepreneur in Residence at S.R.
+One Limited, the corporate venture capital arm of GlaxoSmithKline plc.
 Elizabeth Buck, Ph.D., our Executive Vice President of Discovery & Translational Sciences, previously led preclinical pharmacology and oncology translational research at OSI Pharmaceuticals.
-Karsten Witt, M.D., our Senior Vice President of Clinical Development and interim Chief Medical Officer, previously lead clinical development at Array Biopharma Inc. and OSI Pharmaceuticals.
+Karsten Witt, M.D., our Senior Vice President of Clinical Development, previously led clinical development at Array Biopharma Inc. and OSI Pharmaceuticals.
 Dr. Witt has been involved in eight regulatory approvals, four of which are related to Tarceva (erlotinib), an approved kinase inhibitor for the treatment of certain lung and pancreatic cancers.
 Brent Hatzis-Schoch, our Chief Operating Officer and General Counsel, was previously General Counsel at Radius Health.